 How to Use This Information in Marketing

-Here again, you can use the “How We Help” section to guide your marketing messages to Andy.
-We can also determine the best marketing channels through some of the key identifiers.
+Here again, we can use the “How We Help” section to guide our marketing messages to Andy.
+We can also use some key identifiers to determine the best marketing channels to reach Andy.
 For example, we know that Andy is eager to learn about politics so he can advance his efforts.
-Creating relevant downloadable e-books and guides are a great way to provide Andy something valuable while capturing his information for lead nurturing.
+Creating relevant downloadable e-books and guides is a great way to provide Andy with something valuable while capturing his information for lead nurturing.

 Who doesn’t love animals?
-Okay, maybe there’s a few people out there, but when I worked at an animal shelter our adopters came from all walks of life, so we had many personas.
+OK, maybe there are a few people out there, but when I worked at an animal shelter, our adopters came from all walks of life, so we had a lot of personas.
 You know who’s a great candidate for dog adoption?
 Bachelor Brice.

 How to Use This Information in Marketing

-“Matchmaking” could be effective on a couple of different levels.
-First, it will help Brice make a decision on the type of dog to adopt.
+Matchmaking could be effective on a couple of different levels.
+First, it will help Brice decide what type of dog to adopt.
 Next, it will also speak to his need for companionship.
 This matchmaking tactic can be executed via a blog series, an online quiz, or a networking event, where Brice could even meet other singles.